jasync-sql/jasync-mysql-example/README.md

 # jasync-mysql-example
-Example project for working with mysql driver
+Example project for working with mysql driver.

+See more details on [jasync-sql](https://github.com/jasync-sql/jasync-sql).